PrincetonUniversity/pni_bootcamp_2023/README.md

 ## Downloading the code

-To download this code, you acn either check out this repository with `git`, by doing the following
+To download this code, you can either check out this repository with `git`, by doing the following
 ```
 git clone https://github.com/PrincetonUniversity/pni_bootcamp_2023.git
 ```